 Bus Accident Attorney in Pasadena

 Collisions involving city buses, school buses, and tour buses can leave you facing painful injuries, confusing paperwork, and sudden financial strain.
-If you or someone you love was hurt in a recent bus crash in Pasadena, our team at Marilyn Smith Law APC is here to guide you through what comes next.
+If you or someone you love was hurt in a bus crash in Pasadena, our team at Marilyn Smith Law APC is here to guide you through what comes next.

-Bus accident cases can be complicated, especially when public transit agencies, school districts, or large transportation companies are involved.
+Bus accident cases are rarely straightforward, especially when public transit agencies, school districts, or large transportation companies are involved.
 You may be unsure where to start, who is responsible, or how quickly you need to act.
-We understand how unsettling that uncertainty feels, and we work to turn confusion into a clear plan.
+With nearly 50 years of collective legal experience in civil disputes and injury-related matters, we help injured people find clarity and move forward.

 Why Injured Riders Choose Our Firm

-What To Do After A Bus Accident
+What to Do After a Bus Accident in Pasadena

 - Seek medical care promptly, even if symptoms seem minor at first.